 1. Enable the time and opportunity for people to recognize the need for change.

-2. Encourage and guide people’s need to make the change meaningful for them.
+2. Encourage and guide people’s needs to make the change meaningful.

 4. Talk about the change and its transition (especially) when you think you have nothing to talk about.